TezBaydu/Milestone-Project-3-Cooking/README.md

 2. Input fields.
     - First name
     - Surname
-    - Email (to be used as username)
+    - Email (to be used as unique username)
     - Password

-3. Submit / Register button if details correct.
+3. Register button if details correct.
+    - Data is passed through to MongoDB and member is made true

 4. Warning if detail format incorrect.

-5. If already registered, warning to state so.

-6. If in wrong section, description to direct to Login.
+5. If already registered, warning to state so and to direct user to Login page.

-7. Menu
+6. Menu
     - Leading non-member to
         * Home
         * Login